Myra, following in her father’s footsteps, recalls her time working at Jarrolds.

-She began in the toy department & her main duties were maintaining stock levels on the shop floor, helping & serving customers and demonstrating: battery toys; talking dolls; rocking horses & building Lego constructions.
+I began in the toy department and my main duties were maintaining stock levels on the shop floor, helping and serving customers, and demonstrating battery toys, talking dolls, rocking horses and building Lego constructions.
 The children loved it.

-There were about 7 staff each had their own special areas.
-Her hours were between 5 & 9.
+There were about seven staff who each had their own special areas.
+I worked from 9.00am to 5.00p.m.

-Christmases on the toy floor were always very busy and I gained a lot of pleasure seeing the children getting very excited!
-Mr Richard Jarrold often helped out in the department when we were busy
+At Christmas time the toy floor was always very busy and I gained a lot of pleasure seeing the children getting very excited.
+Mr Richard Jarrold often helped out in the department when we were busy.

-I met many Norwich City footballers and their families: Kevin Keelan, Graham Paddon.
+I met many Norwich City footballers and their families, including Kevin Keelan and Graham Paddon.

-Times changed in the short time I was there with the old lift being removed and the new ones installed.
-I think the biggest changes were improving and modernising the store and of course the introduction of decimalisation.
-I found it so much easier especially giving receipts for staff discount.
+During the short time I was there the old lift was removed and the new ones installed.
+I think the biggest changes were improving and modernising the store and, of course, the introduction of decimalisation.
+I found it so much easier, especially giving receipts for staff discount.

 I really enjoyed the friendliness of all, from the owners to the cleaners.
 We all worked as one big family.
-I occasionally met my colleagues at a local café or pub but they were very occasional.
-I did make friends but failed to stay in contact although have bumped into them since
+I occasionally met my colleagues at a local cafe or pub, but not very often.
+I did make friends but failed to stay in touch although I have bumped into them since.

-The things I didn’t like so much were the very early lunch break at 11.30am and getting stock from the old stock room above the lift.
+I didn’t like the very early lunch break at 11.30am, or getting stock from the old stock room above the lift.

 Jarrolds is as much a part of Norwich as the Castle.
 Speaking to people who live away, they always mention Jarrolds and what a lovely store it is!